utkarshpratap2002/learnedinDITISS/cosa-docs/windows/day1/day1.md

 # What are the jobs of an Adminstrator?

+- **Installation of operating system** - It involves doing the configurations and making the partitioning for the multiple os environment.

+- **User and Server Management** - Another is user and server management using administrative powers.

 # Windows Server

 Windows server are different and client are not expected to be that effiient and ther fore servers require: